huggingface/transformers/docs/source/en/add_new_model.md

 The automatically generated code in the `modeling.py` file will have the same architecture as BERT if you answered it's an encoder-only model or it will have the same architecture as BART if you answered it's an encoder-decoder model.
 The generated code is just a starting point.
 Based on your research on the new model, you'll need to implement those specific changes by adapting the generated code.
 This may involve changes to the self-attention layer, the order of the normalization layer, and so on.

 At this point, your code doesn't have to be clean or even fully correct!
 It is more efficiently to quickly create a first draft and then iteratively improve on it.
-The only thing that matters is that your model should be able to be instantiated from Transformers.
+The only thing that matters is that your model can be instantiated from Transformers.
 The command below creates a model from the configuration with random weights, verifying that the the `__init__` method works.

 ```py
 from transformers import BrandNewBert, BrandNewBertConfig